-In addition to the above, the Amendment Law also includes an explicit provision that during on-site inspections, the Authority can inspect and make copies of all information and documents in the companies' physical records and those in electronic storage and IT systems, which the Authority already does in practice.
-This is also confirmed in the Amendment Proposal's preamble, as it indicates that the amendment serves 'further' clarification on the powers of the Authority that are particularly important for discovering cartels.
+In addition to the above, the amendments to the Competition Law that passed through parliament and entered into force on 24 June 2020 as Law No. 31165 also include an explicit provision that, during on-site inspections, the Authority can inspect and make copies of all information and documents in the companies' physical records and those in electronic storage and IT systems, which the Authority already does in practice.
+This is also confirmed in the proposed amendment to the Competition Law's preamble as it indicates that the amendment serves further clarification on the powers of the Authority that are particularly important for discovering cartels.
 Based on the Authority's current practice, therefore, this does not constitute a novelty.

 Officials conducting an on-site investigation must be in possession of a deed of authorisation from the Board.
 The deed of authorisation must specify the subject matter and purpose of the investigation.
-The inspectors are not entitled to exercise their investigative powers (copying records, recording statements by company staff, etc) in relation to matters that do not fall within the scope of the investigation (that is, that which is written on the deed of authorisation).
+The inspectors are not entitled to exercise their investigative powers (copying records, recording statements by company staff, etc) in relation to matters that do not fall within the scope of the investigation (ie, that which is written on the deed of authorisation).